-- Introduction to Forensic Methods
+- Forensic Methods

 This course is an introduction to instrumental and chemical analysis techniques used in forensic investigations.
 Topics covered include: serological analysis, fingerprint analysis, soil and glass analysis, hair and fiber analysis, arson/explosive analysis, document analysis, and drug/toxicological analysis.

 This course provides an introduction a foundation for understanding how chemistry is applied to matters of legal concern, concentrating on the concepts and techniques of crime scene analysis.